ErikaV2291/Project_1/README.md

  ## Restaurant Website

 This is my first website written from code.
-As a graphic designer, I have designed many websites, but this is the first time that I've had the opportunity to translate my vision into a reality in code.
+As a graphic designer, I have designed many websites, but this is the first time that I've had the opportunity to translate my vision into a reality using code.

 ### Overview
-Overview
 This is a basic website highlighting a fictional restaurant.
 I chose the images first.
 I wanted to get a theme for the restaurant and match the color palette to the images and the feel of the restaurant.
 I named it Montserrat Ristorante after the main font that I used for the text.

 ### Screenshot